-To install the 2-Finger Gripper on a robot that has a different bolt pattern than part GRP-CPL-062 (ISO 9409-1-50-4-M6), you can use one of the following.
-The couplings and adapter plates listed below fit with both the 2-Finger Gripper and Hand-E.
+To install Hand-E on a robot that has a different bolt pattern than part GRP-CPL-062 (ISO 9409-1-50-4-M6), you can use one of the following.
+The couplings and adapter plates listed below fit with both Hand-E and the 2-Finger Gripper.